 It’s natural that an intermediate vaper tries to level up to mod vapes when they’ve become a total expert in small devices.
 Hard to resist the urge to jump in the quest for bigger clouds and more customization, isn’t it?
-However, that might also mean you’ve got to start selecting some best vape batteries by yourself.
+However, that might also mean you’ve got to start selecting vape batteries (18650 batteries or 21700 batteries) by yourself.

-Unlike built-in batteries common in pod systems or pod mods, batteries of mods are sometimes removable and always measure 18mm by 65mm (which is the reason why we call them 18650 batteries).
-Yet choosing 18650 batteries is no easy task to do, especially when counterfeits have swamped platforms like Amazon and eBay.
+Yet choosing the best vape battery is no easy task to do, especially when counterfeits have swamped platforms like Amazon and eBay.
 Also, you have to check whether the rating and capacity of the battery can satisfy your basic needs in vaping.

-Considering all the hardship in choosing a right 18650 battery, we’ve put together a thorough list about best 18650 batteries to help you out.
+Considering all the hardship in choosing a right one, we’ve put together a thorough list about the best 18650 batteries to help you out.
 All the recommended ones come from big trusted brands.
 Only see to it that you purchase them from reliable stores.

 Current rating: 20A